19bufordcarl/CarlRPG/Myth & Shadow/Magic/Enchanting/Enchantment Rules.md

 ### Recharging

 Charges do **NOT** replenish automatically.
 You must imbue the item with the [Mythril](../Mythril.md) required again.
 However, since the magic is already bound to the item, you do not need to make another [Spellcasting Roll](../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll), nor do you need access to arcane equipment.
 Recharging takes 1 hour of uninterrupted focus per charge replenished.
-You cannot recharge [Enchantment Based Slots](../Spellcasting/Spell%20Slot%20Systems/Enchantment%20Based%20Slots.md).

 ## Passive Enchantments